csula/cs590-fall-2015/README.md

 ## Announcements

+* [10/1/2015] Before looking at the solution to the non-graded quiz below, you should take a look at the [non-graded quiz](documents/notes/02_functional-primer.md#non-graded-quiz) and use it as a checkpoint.

 * [9/30/2015] Note that we will **not** have a quiz this week.
 Quiz 1 will be postponed to the following week.
 We will continue to review some more functional programming examples to get people more comfortable.

 * [9/30/2015] Clarification on the MR example in class: